natitam1/natitam1/README.md

 <p align="center">
  I’m really into building things clean, smooth, and interactive apps.
 I’m from Ethiopia, and I love experimenting with new tech — from AI 🤖 to DevOps ⚙️ — always trying to turn ideas into real projects.
 I’m meticulous, detail-focused, and always strive for perfection in everything I code.
-Actually, I’m a 2nd-year Computer Science student at Addis Ababa University.
+Also 2nd-year Computer Science student at Addis Ababa University.
 </p>

 ---